Pittsburgh Playhouse: History

 The Pittsburgh Civic Playhouse was founded in 1933 as a non-profit community theater.
-The company organized a complete season for 1934 including The Silver Wedding, Morning Becomes Electra, and The Female of the Species.
+The company organized a complete season for 1934 including The Silver Wedding, Mourning Becomes Electra, and The Female of the Species.
 Although successful, the Playhouse had a deficit and recruited Richard S Rauh to provide guidance.
 Rauh was respected as a board member of the Pittsburgh Symphony and Mendelssohn Choir of Pittsburgh.
 Richard S Rauh and Helen Wayne lead the formation of a seven-person executive board including Leon Falk Jr. and Charles Rosenbloom, creating the non-profit Pittsburgh Playhouse in December 1934.
 The executive board would oversee the financial and administrative affairs, both hired directors and stage managers, and a cast that would embody the community.
 Pittsburgh Playhouse was a civic theater company that was open to the community to perform alongside professional and semiprofessional actors.

 In December 1934, the first production of the Pittsburgh Playhouse, Art and Mrs. Bottle, was held in the Frick School.
 In December 1935, the group hosted its first theatrical production, The Wind and the Rain in a newly rented vacant building on Craft Avenue which would become their long term home.

 The first years of the Playhouse were led by director Herbert Gellendre.
 Although the Playhouse was having success, Gallendre had added an increasing number of professional actors to the company.
 His staging more challenging works such as From Morning to Midnight lead to an "art versus box office" argument with the executive board and led to Gallende's firing in 1937.
 Fred Burleigh was recruited from the Indianapolis Playhouse, the new director would remain with the company for the next thirty years not only bringing in a “golden age” filled with prosperity and professional actors but also expanded into a school and added two new theaters, Craft Avenue and Upstairs Theater.
 In the 1950s the Craft Avenue location housed the 250 seat Playhouse Restaurant in the buildings basement.
 It had its own water features, meat locker, onion-and-potato cellar and ice-cream parlor.